MarkD117/marvel-quiz/README.md

 - This menu is used to set the specific question pool depending on the users selected difficulty.
 The user is presented with three buttons of varying difficulty.
 When a button is clicked, a function is run that will set the questions shown to an predetermined array of easy, medium or hard questions.

-- The player can replay the quiz and choose a new difficulty each time which will provide them with different questions for all three options.
+- The player can replay the quiz or choose a new difficulty each time which will provide them with different questions for all three options.

     ![Screenshot](documentation/quiz-difficulty-selection.png)